Eaglw/Chemical_Engineering/Soft matter.md

 Also called *complex liquid*, soft matter is related to the concept of [[Structured fluids|structured fluids]].
 ### Structure of soft matter
+The characteristic of soft matter is the presence of suspended particles/droplets, macromolecular coils, and self-assembled structures as micelles and bilayers.
+At least one of the elements must be on a *mesoscopic length scale*, so above the atomic scale(1nm) up to the bulk(1mm).